Disability Royal Commission

 Other Counselling Support Services

-If you need counselling support for any reason:
+If you need counselling support for any reason you can click on the links or call the numbers below:

 Note: Lifeline, Beyond Blue, Kids Helpline and QLife all have webchat options on their websites for those who prefer or require written/text-based communication.
 Lifeline also offers a 24 hour text line.